 169 NY-94, Warwick

-Pennings Orchard is offering apple picking from 9 p.m. to 5 p.m. every day.
-No reservations are required (unless a large party is bussing in) but social distancing and masks will be enforced.
-During this fall season, hayrides, mazes, dairy barn tours, and shooting galleries will not be open at the orchard.
+Pennings Orchard opens for daily apple picking from 9 p.m. to 5 p.m. beginning Saturday, August 28.
+No reservations are required (unless a large party is bussing in).
+During this fall season, hay rides, mazes, dairy barn tours, and shooting galleries are just some of the fun you can expect.

 23 Soons Cir, New Hampton